mattgies/wet-wet-water-shader/README.md

 # Matt Goose and Caro Wang CS112 Final Project
 Rendering Water Caustics using WebGL and 3D objects made in Blender

+## IMPORTANT SETUP BEFORE RENDERING
+You must initialize an http server, otherwise the textures won't work and the canvas will not render at all \ For Mac and Linux, run \ python3 -m http.server \
+in the terminal from our project directory, and then go to \
+localhost:#### \
+in your browser where "####" is the port number specified by your terminal \

 ## Helpful Links
 [WebGL Water Demo](http://madebyevan.com/webgl-water) \
 [Evan Wallace Medium Article for Water Caustics](https://medium.com/@evanwallace/rendering-realtime-caustics-in-webgl-2a99a29a0b2c) \